 Resist Management-by-Email

-It’s easy to fall into the habit of directing staff via email, whether in the next office or from your Blackberry.
-However, it just can’t replace face-to-face human interaction.
-The ABA Legal Technology Resource Center reports that a survey published in the Journal of Personality and Social Psychology (also reported in Wired, the Independent, and elsewhere) shows that people correctly interpret the tone of an email only 50% of the time.
+It’s easy to fall into the habit of directing staff via email or text from your smart phone when working remotely, or even if you’re in the next office.
+However, it can’t always replace face-to-face interaction.
+The ABA Legal Technology Resource Center reports that a survey published in the Journal of Personality and Social Psychology (also reported in Wired, The Independent, and elsewhere) shows that people correctly interpret the tone of an email only 50% of the time.
 However, people think they’ve interpreted tone correctly 80% of the time, and senders believe they have conveyed their intended tone 90% of the time.
-The sender can hear his intended tone in his head, while the receiver interprets the message according to myriad factors, such as mood or previous experience.
+The sender can hear the intended tone in their head, while the receiver interprets the message according to myriad factors, such as mood or previous experience.
 So be careful when you’re assigning tasks.
-Get up and walk around once in a while.
+Set a brief video check-in meeting with each staff member, or when in the office, get up and walk around once in a while.
 Communicate.
 Show your smiling face to others.
 It will make a difference.

 Resist Communicating with Clients via Work Email!

 You may lose privilege in a hurry by communicating with clients at work, especially if they are using their work email address.
-Remember that employers have the right to monitor employees email.
+Remember that employers have the right to monitor employee emails.
 Many employees have agreed that they will not use their computers for personal purposes and acknowledged that employers have the right to monitor them.
-The most cautious attorneys advise clients to write only from home and using a personal email address.
+The most cautious attorneys advise clients to write only from their personal devices and when using a personal email address.

 Folders created in Outlook are listed in alphabetical order.
 Here’s how to create a new folder that shows up in alpha order, but forces the folder to appear at the top of the list.

-• Put your cursor over Inbox on the left-hand side
+- Hover your cursor over the “Inbox” folder on the left-hand side

 Written Email and Cell Phone Policies Prevent Problems